Type 2 Diabetes Guide

 Diet Information for Type 2 Diabetes

 Carbohydrates come in two types: simple "carbs", such as refined sugar and fruits; and complex carbs such as nuts, legumes, non-starchy vegetables and whole grains.
-Complex carbs are preferable for diabetecs because they digest more slowly and thus provide a steady stream of glucose to the body, rather than one big rush or "spike" in sugars.
+Complex are preferable for diabetics because they digest more slowly and thus provide a steady stream of glucose to the body, rather than one big rush or "spike" in sugars.

-• Fresh non-starchy vegetables;
+• Fresh, non-starchy vegetables;

-• Low-fat milk products like skim milk and yogurt.
+• Low-fat milk products like skim milk and yogurt;

-• Healthy fats like olive oil.
+• Healthy fats like olive oil;

-• Lean meats such as skinless chicken or fish, in small servings.
+• Lean meats such as skinless chicken or fish, in small servings;

 Types of foods that should be avoided or consumed sparingly include: